b3llyfish/fate-of-byzantium/README.md

 will also gain a negative tradition (with modifiers similar to those in the stagnation phase) that cannot be removed.

 ### General Byzantium Changes
-Below list changes to Byzantium that are independent of the struggle.
+Below list all changes to Byzantium and the surrounding region that are independent of the struggle.

 #### Theodosian Walls
 * Tax multiplier modifiers have been removed
-* Monthly income has been removed
+* Monthly income has been reduced to 3
 * Development modifiers have been slightly reduced
 * County control and epidemic resistance modifiers have been added

 #### Seljuk Invasion
 * A Seljuk invasion will occur against Byzantium at some point after 1077 if not using the 1178 start date.
 * The invader will attempt to establish the Sultanate of Rum.
+* If possible, Suleiman ibn Qutalmish will lead the invasion.
-* The date of the invasion and invader culture can be changed via game rules.
-The invasion can also be disabled.
+* Elements of the invasion, including disabling it, can be changed via game rules.

 #### Sultanate of Rum
 * The decision to form the Sultanate of Rum is now much easier